cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-add-leaderboard.md

 ### On `app.go`

-All `app.go` has to do is calling checkers' `SetHooks` with the leaderboard's listener after all keepers have been created:
+All `app.go` has to do is call checkers' `SetHooks` with the leaderboard's listener after all keepers have been created:

 ```diff-go [https://github.com/cosmos/b9-checkers-academy-draft/blob/leaderboard-handling/app/app.go#L427-L431]
     leaderboardModule := leaderboardmodule.NewAppModule(appCodec, app.LeaderboardKeeper, app.AccountKeeper, app.BankKeeper)